oliverjam/jaredhill-v2/src/work/bo/bo.md

 Each screen in this flow is designed to guide the user through the savings journey, *carefully* shifting the user’s focus from short-term to long-term.

-I also realised that visual signifiers would be essential in carrying meaning throughout the app for Strugglers, who were often overwhelmed with money and required simplicity.
+I also realised that repeated visual symbols would be essential in carrying meaning throughout the app for Strugglers, who were often overwhelmed with money and required simplicity.
 I used existing brand assets to inject this meaning:

 <light-box @src="https://cdn-images-1.medium.com/max/2856/1*0tRw6PqLB1FhGuRpMTFZnA.jpeg"></light-box>